DeanBatman/POC/SampleJSApp/README.md

-# its a sample JS app to test
+# it's a sample JS app to test